 Enhanced weathering may ameliorate ocean acidification.
 The added alkalinity also increases the saturation state of carbonate minerals which, if too low, negatively impacts carbonate-producing organisms in the ocean, such as shellfish and coral.

-Enhanced weathering would not require its own land, nutrients or freshwater, with the latter only needing to be used when dust avoidance measures become necessary.
+Enhanced weathering would not require its own land, nutrients or freshwater, with the latter only needing to be used when dust avoidance measures from rock deposition become necessary.
 Rock particles could be applied on open ocean regions or combined with agriculture with the additional benefit of enhancing crop yields and preventing soil erosion.

 Additionally, while the range of technologies that have been proposed for increasing ocean alkalinity may pose significant engineering challenges, cost analyses suggest that they are still within the range of other negative emission technologies.